888tron Trading Down 12.3% This Week (888)

 - ETH Fan Token Ecosystem (EFT) traded 11% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.

-It is usually not possible to buy alternative cryptocurrencies such as 888tron directly using US dollars.
-Investors seeking to trade 888tron should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy 888tron using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as 888tron directly using U.S. dollars.
+Investors seeking to acquire 888tron should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase 888tron using one of the aforementioned exchanges.

 Receive News & Updates for 888tron Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for 888tron and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.